 At this meeting, you will be advised of your driving status and of the immediate steps that need to be taken to protect your driving privileges.
-In most cases, an administrative suspension has already been initiated, and a written request for a hearing must be delivered to the Department of Driver Services within TEN BUSINESS DAYS of your arrest.
-This is usually two weeks, giving you sufficient time to decide on your legal representation before trying to send this request yourself.
+In most cases, an administrative suspension has already been initiated, and a written request for a hearing must be delivered to the Department of Driver Services within 30 BUSINESS DAYS of your arrest, if you elect to request an administrative hearing.
+This usually gives you sufficient time to decide on your legal representation before trying to send this request yourself.
 But if you are still undecided as your deadline is approaching, we will be happy to assist you in sending this simple letter to the DDS — at no charge.

 Of course, if you are out of state or otherwise unavailable for a personal visit to our office, one of the lawyers will set aside the time necessary to conduct this consultation by telephone.

-Of course, if your ten-day letter to DDS has not been sent, that is taken care of in a timely manner.
+Of course, if your 30 day letter to DDS has not been sent, that is taken care of in a timely manner.

 As the case progresses, our Office Manager, Janet Hamm, will send you an email or paper notice for every court appearance or administrative hearing.
 In most cases, the notice will inform you that your appearance will not be necessary, but if you are required to be there, you will have ample time to discuss with your lead counsel.